 - Create deep therapeutic centers of excellence by leveraging our immunology and translational discovery and development expertise.
-We currently have four clinical-stage product candidates and six preclinical-stage programs across the areas of immunology, inflammation and oncology.
+We currently have three clinical-stage product candidates, one late-stage preclinical product candidate, and an additional five preclinical-stage programs across the areas of immunology, inflammation and oncology.
 We will continue to build out our portfolio, focusing on these therapeutic areas, through both internal discovery and strategic transactions to create a diversified portfolio of early and late-stage product candidates. - Maximize the impact of our product candidates by expanding development across multiple indications.
 We aim to focus our development efforts on product candidates that have the potential to treat multiple diseases and plan to develop them in additional indications where warranted.
-For example, we plan to develop GB004 in both UC and CD, and we are evaluating GB1275 for the treatment of multiple solid tumor types. - Expeditiously generate proof-of-concept data from our preclinical programs to facilitate value creation and efficient capital deployment.
+For example, we plan to develop GB004 in both UC and CD.
+We continue to evaluate potential neurological conditions for GB7208. - Expeditiously generate proof-of-concept data from our preclinical programs to facilitate value creation and efficient capital deployment.
 We view our preclinical programs as important drivers of the long-term sustainability of our company.
 We plan to advance our preclinical programs to generate meaningful data to determine quickly whether each warrants clinical development. - Leverage the drug discovery, development and commercialization expertise of our world-class team.
 Our executive management team and key scientific leaders have successfully discovered, developed and commercialized small molecule and biologic agents at both large and small biopharmaceutical companies.
 We plan to utilize this deep, broad set of expertise and experiences as we execute on our in-house discovery and development strategies and evaluate new external acquisition opportunities.